BlinkID/capture-flutter/README.md

 ```

 ## <a name="plugin-usage"></a> Plugin usage
-1. After the dependency has been added to the project, firstly add the neccessery imports:
+1. After the dependency has been added to the project, first add the necessary imports:
 ```dart
 import 'package:capture_flutter/capture_flutter.dart';
 import 'package:capture_flutter/capture_settings.dart';